top of page

 What am I going to see?

 Diving in the cenotes is incomparable to diving in the sea or a lake.
-Here’s some examples of what you can witness:
+Here are some examples of what you can witness:

 • Stalactites and Stalagmites: mineral-deposit formations, created over millions of years